Myra-Security-GmbH/myrasec-go/docs/tag_information.md

     Value:   "/",
     Comment: "this is an optional comment",
 }
-i, err := api.CreateTagInformation(cachesetting, tagId)
+i, err := api.CreateTagInformation(information, tagId)
 if err != nil {
     log.Fatal(err)
 }